LayOneA/Pricing-Algorithm-for-ISP/README.md

 To simplify the project simulation process, we assume the following conditions:
 1. Users are categorized into light, moderate, and heavy usage groups based on network consumption patterns.
 For example:
    - Light users: Basic communication needs (e.g., WeChat)
-   - Moderate users: Video streaming needs (e.g., movies)
+   - Moderate users: Video streaming needs (e.g., BiliBili)
    - Heavy users: Gaming needs (e.g., FPS games)

 2. Each user category possesses the following attributes (using heavy users as an example):